emb-riscv/specs-markdown/system-clock.md

 All harts in a RISC-V device share the same system clock counter, but each hart may have its
 own comparator.

-When the processor is halted in Debug state, the clock counter is not incremented.
+When the device is halted in Debug state, the clock counter is not incremented.

 The system clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs, but it differs by counting a higher frequency input, running only when